thiennn/thiennn.github.io/_posts/2016-12-15-modular-web-application-aspnetcore.md

+﻿---
+layout: post
-﻿# Modular Web Application with ASP.NET Core
+title: Modular Web Application with ASP.NET Core
+---

 Modularity is designing a system that is divided into a set of functional units (named modules) that can be composed into a larger application.
 These modules can be developed or maintained separately.